MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

    - To set your organization's default settings to use your values for the **Daily alert limit** and email settings, select **Save as default settings**.

    - To use your organization's default settings for the **Daily alert limit** and email settings, select **Restore default settings**.

+   The following image shows how to configure alerts for the policy, including sensitivity, email notifications, and a daily limit in the Microsoft Defender portal:

    :::image type="content" source="media/anomaly-alerts.png" border="false" alt-text="Screenshot that shows how to configure alerts, including sensitivity, email, and daily limit.":::